Chat API: REST API and WebSocket integration for third-party applications

 |---|---|

-GET {publicRoute}/api/v1/public/conversations?ext_id={userId} | List conversations of the user |
+GET {publicRoute}/api/v1/public/conversations?ext_id={userId} | List conversations of the customer |

 GET {publicRoute}/api/v1/public/conversations/attachments/{attachment_id}?ext_id={userId} | Download an attachment |

-PATCH {publicRoute}/api/v1/public/sessions/{session_id}/logs/{log_id} | Set a user reaction (like / dislike) |
+PATCH {publicRoute}/api/v1/public/sessions/{session_id}/logs/{log_id} | Set a customer reaction (like / dislike) |

 Query Parameters: